Physical Therapy Career Guide

 Prepare now: There could come a time when all PTs will need a DPT in order to be licensed.

 If you have concerns about how you’ll fit school into a busy schedule, think about online learning.
 Online transitional DPTs are prevalent since these programs are designed for a working physical therapist.
-Many programs offer self-paced classes and can be completed in a year.
+Many programs offer self-paced classes that can be completed in a year.

 Did You Know?
 DPTs are considered professional, or entry-level, degrees.
 Advanced clinical science degrees, such as the Doctor of Physical Therapy Science (DPTSc), go a step further by training students in advanced research.

 Some of your most important learning experiences will occur outside the classroom.
 Physical therapist schools design their curriculums with a significant focus on clinical experience.
-Students not only learn in a real-life setting under the supervision of a licensed PT, but they’re expected to be immersed in diverse environments.
+Students not only learn in a real-life setting under the supervision of a licensed PT but they’re expected to be immersed in diverse environments.

 When you’re deciding between physical therapist schools, you should consider the clinical experience requirements.
 Some programs require students to participate in clinical rotations outside of the town or city the campus is located in.